yashmanuraj2/DecathlonStore/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Start the server :
+cd to src/Backend:
+nodemon server
+## Start the Frontend :
+ In the root directory npm start login using : email:yashraj@gmail.com pass:123456
 ## Available Scripts

 In the project directory, you can run: